 - Tip 2: Bathing is a must

-Often with foot or ankle surgery, we ask the patient not to get the surgery site wet until stitches come out or they are out of a cast.
+With foot or ankle surgery, we ask the patient not to get the surgery site wet until stitches come out or they are out of a cast.
 If they are in a cast, that can be 4-6 weeks.
 So find out beforehand what its going to take to get them clean on a daily basis.
 Walk in showers with seats work well to elevate a leg.
 Shower tubs work well because you can prop their leg up on the tub while they bathe.
 Both require a shower seat.
 If neither works, use a shower seat in a large bath tub.
 If you don't have a hand held shower head, now would be the time to install it.
-If that doesn't fit your situation, go to Petsmart and buy a dog washing kit.
+If that doesn't fit your situation, go to a pet supply store and buy a dog washing kit.
 Sounds crazy, but it works great.
 It is a hose that attaches to your tub faucet that turns it into a shower head.
 Remember in all of this, the foot must stay dry.
-In the event their cast or dressing gets wet, call our office immediately!
+In the event their cast or dressing gets wet, call our office immediately - at 817-416-6155!
 We will get them taken care of.